 The Imperial Weight of British Tea

 Tea is one of Britain’s national drinks.
-I’d go further to say it is THE national drink.
+I’d go further and say it is THE national drink.
 We drink a million cups of the stuff every day.
 But as we sip on our innocent cuppa, few of us know its dark history; how it has caused wars; exploitation; drug addiction; corporate espionage; and much more besides.
 My ‘Empire in a Cup : the history of tea tour’ covers some of this.
 But there isn’t enough time for everything.
 Specifically that this bitter brew is also one of the clearest examples of how colonial systems continue to shape the lives of tea workers across the world today.
-India, Sri Lanka and Kenya – historically three of Britain’s major colonial tea producers – remain locked into a plantation model established under British rule.
+India, Sri Lanka and Kenya – historically three of Britain’s major colonial tea producers – remain locked into a plantation model established under East India Company and British rule.
 The structures created in the nineteenth and twentieth centuries are still visible today, and the legacy is most sharply felt by the people who grow and pick the tea that fills supermarket shelves in Britain.

 Queen Victoria, the Empress of India, enjoying her tea.
 The Empire was at its height under her reign.

-Tea fuelled an Empire.
-By the mid-eighteenth century, tea imports provided around 10% of the British government’s revenue through customs duties.
-The government became hugely dependent on tea; it’s estimated that tea taxation covered as much as two-thirds of the annual cost of the Royal Navy in some years.
-The East India Company (EIC), holding a monopoly on the China tea trade until 1834, was central to this fiscal model.
+The East India Company (EIC), holding a monopoly on the China tea trade until 1833, was central to this fiscal model.
 But there was a problem.
-China. would only accept silver in exchange for tea.
+China would only accept silver in exchange for tea.
 And when silver was in short supply, the East India Company solved its balance of payments problem by forcing cheap, good quality opium, grown in British India, onto the Chinese.
 Drugs were exchanged for silver.
 Silver was exchanged for tea.
 This opium paid for the entirety of Britain’s tea imports with enough money leftover to reinforce the East India Company’s private army and ‘annex’ more parts of India.
+Even when China objected to its people being hooked on opium, the East India Company’s private military - ably abetted by the British Navy - went to war for the right to import opium.
+These were the Opium Wars (the first being 1839-42) which really should be called the Tea Wars, because that was what it was all about.

 India (Assam)